wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-threat-safeguard/includes/review-compromised-accounts.md

-Microsoft Defender for Identity security alerts explain the suspicious activities detected by Microsoft Defender for Identity sensors on your network, and the actors and computers involved in each threat.
+Microsoft Defender for Identity security alerts explain suspicious activities detected by Microsoft Defender for Identity sensors on your network, and the actors and computers involved in each threat.
 Alert evidence lists contain direct links to the involved users and computers, to help make your investigations easy and direct.

 Microsoft Defender for Identity security alerts are divided into the following categories or phases, like the phases seen in a typical cyber-attack kill chain: